05 Aug 12 Critical Retail Industry Performance Metrics (2022)

 But in practice, there are dozens (if not hundreds) of metrics that retailers can track — some of which are less important than others.
 Optimizing the wrong KPI might generate an impressive-looking report, but may have no effect (or a negative effect) on the bottom line.

 So what retail KPIs truly drive profitability and make the best use of a retailer’s investments?

 The reality is that no two retailers are going to focus on the same exact things (nor should they).
 Depending on your unique vertical, merchandising process, vendors, supply chain, etc. — some KPIs will be more important for you than they are for other retailers.

-But despite that fact, there are some KPIs that nearly all retailers should be optimizing for in 2021.
-These KPIs are heavily tied to the biggest investment retailers make; inventory.
+But despite that fact, there are some KPIs that nearly all retailers should be optimizing for in 2022.
+For example;

 1. In-Stock Percentage